shibby64/shibby64.github.io/README.md

 # shibby64.github.io

-Releasing a version:
+Release Process:

-1. Create PR and merge into "master" branch
+1. Create pull request to merge changes into "master" branch name.
+Pull request name should summarize changes.
+2. Merge with "squash commits" strategy.
+The commit should inherit the pull request name.
-2. Github actions should auto-deploy the changes pushed to master
+3. Github actions should auto-deploy the changes you just merged.
-3. Create a release tag on the merge commit
+4. If deployment is successful (it should be), create a version tag off of the fresh commit.